Course Title: Urban Design and Planning

 Upon successful completion of this course, you will be able to:

-- Create and communicate urban analysis and structure plan proposals to a wide audience using a range of presentation skills and media, including drawings
+3. Create a design based on evidence of needs and strengths and communicate urban design ideas to a wide audience using a range of presentation skills and media, including drawings.

 Overview of Learning Activities